exoplatform/exo-documentation/docs/GettingStarted.rst

 3. Edit your comment and then click on ``Update`` button.

-.. note:: The ``Update`` button still disabled until you change the comment.
+.. note:: The ``Update`` button remains disabled until you change the comment.

 4. If you click the ``Cancel`` button, your changes will be ignored and your comment still the same.